Slow Cooker Sweet Tomatillo Chipotle Pork

-So versatile and so delicious, this slow cooker sweet tomatillo chipotle pork is simple and flavorful.
+So versatile and so delicious, this slow cooker sweet pork is simple and flavorful.
 Serve over rice or use the tasty pork in burritos, enchiladas, or on a salad.
 The options are endless!

 This slow cooker sweet tomatillo chipotle pork has become my secret weapon meal.
 I’ve easily made it a dozen times in the last month or so.

 It’s also perfect for company (which it seems we’ve had a lot of the last little while, and I love it – I could totally open a bed and breakfast, and my life would be complete).

 One of the keys to this sweet tomatillo chipotle pork recipe is…well, tomatillos.
 I love tomatillos in so many things but I now seek them out just for this recipe (thankfully, they are super duper easy to find in my very average grocery store).

 Plus, removing those papery skins and revealing the slightly tacky-feeling fruit (veg?) underneath is very rewarding.

 To better understand the flavor profile of this pork, think of it as tender, juicy pork with a lightly sweet and slightly spicy (but not overly so) green salsa-ish vibe.

-Most often, I serve this over rice, because it’s so easy.
+Most often, I serve this sweet pork over rice, because it’s so easy.
 But since the leftovers of this flavorful tomatillo pork freeze amazingly well, we’ve also had it atop a crisp, green salad and in burritos with cilantro lime rice, black beans and a little bit (ok, a lot) of cheese thrown in there.

 Be still my heart.

 In all my experimenting, I actually made this twice in the InstantPot, and while I love that little machine to the moon and back, I prefer this pork made in the slow cooker.

 She sent me a recipe a while ago using similar flavors with chicken drumsticks, and after making it, I knew the fresh tomatillos, spicy chipotles, and hint of sweetness would be perfect with pork.

 Read through the notes of the recipe for tips on different cuts of pork as well as a life-changing discovery I made in relation to chopped, canned chipotle chiles.
 I wanted to cry, I was so excited.

-- Coarse, kosher salt and black pepper
+- Coarse kosher salt and black pepper

 - 1 tablespoon olive oil